-The Supreme Court of Texas focused on improving the lives of foster children in Texas and was awarded the Texas Bar Association’s Frank J. Scurlock Award for Outstanding Legal Services to the Poor in 2011.
-She continues to be active in the community as a Founder and Executive Committee Member for the Center for Women in Law, President and Trustee for the Texas Supreme Court Historical Society, member of the Texas Supreme Court Advisory Council on Court Rules, member of the by-invitation-only Federation of Defense and Corporate Counsel, Secretary and Board Member for Marathon Kids, member of the Board of Directors of Texas Appleseed, and a member of the Dell Children’s Council, which raises money for the Dell Children’s Hospital.
-Marcy is the National Editor of the first and second editions of A Practitioner’s Guide to Class Actions (ABA 2010, 2017) and is the National Co-Editor of the third edition, which is anticipated in September 2021.
+The Supreme Court of Texas recently appointed Marcy to its Remote Proceedings Task Force focused on eliminating barriers to participation in remote online court proceedings in the wake of the COVID-19 pandemic.
+She also continues to be active in the community as a Founder and Executive Committee Member for the Center for Women in Law, former President and Trustee for the Texas Supreme Court Historical Society, member of the Texas Supreme Court Advisory Council on Court Rules, member of the by-invitation-only Federation of Defense and Corporate Counsel, Secretary and Board Member for Marathon Kids, and a member of the Dell Children’s Council, which raises money for the Dell Children’s Hospital.
+Marcy designed and was the original National Editor of the first and second editions of A Practitioner’s Guide to Class Actions (ABA 2010, 2017) and is the National Co-Editor of the third edition, which is anticipated in September 2021.